 Choosing the best duvet is a big ask.
 So, we started big and turned to the web.
 We wanted to see what quilts were loved around the world.
 From there, we narrowed down quilts that were available in Australia.

 Which basically sent us back to the drawing board.
 Next, we checked Choice, Australia’s consumer advocacy group, to see what they had tested and recommended.
 The answer?
 None.

 Which led us to see what Aussies love and recommend.
 We used ProductReview.com.au to find highly rated quilts that are popular in Aussie bedrooms.
 We looked for products that covered a wide range of prices and materials.

 We were also interested in locally owned and operated companies to allow you to support local and reap all the sustainable and community benefits of this.

-What we ended up with is a list of picks that we love, rather than being definitively the best.
-Quilts are subjective: one human’s love for a heavy wool quilt is someone else’s no-no. So, we’ve aimed to present a selection of materials and prices to help you choose Australia’s Best Quilts, Doonas & Duvets and what could be right for you.
+What we ended up with is a list of picks that we love, rather than being definitely the best.
+Quilts are subjective: one man’s love for a heavy wool quilt is someone else’s no-no. So, we’ve aimed to present a selection of materials and prices to help you choose Australia’s Best Quilts, Doonas & Duvets and what could be right for you.

 In our What to consider when buying a quilt, duvet or doona section, you might notice we’ve got some expert input from Debbie Farrell, Bedding Buyer at Pillow Talk.
 We consulted her separately for her professional advice, and she didn’t influence, review or have any say in our top picks.